Thank you for looking at my profile.

 My Counselling Approach

 I set up and now run the Breast Unit Counselling Service within the NHS at Colchester Hospital offering counselling to patients who are living with a cancer diagnosis.
-I have extensive experience in working with women who have breast cancer extending this work into my private practice.
+I have extensive experience in working with women who have breast cancer and other female oncology diagnoses extending this work into my private practice.

 I also work with clients with hearing impairments including tinnitus.
 I have a wide experience of clients needs.
 As an integrative (integral) practitioner I offer warmth, empathy and professionalism using different theories including humanistic, CBT and psychodynamic.
 This enables me to offer clients a supportive space tailoring my support to my clients so they can feel more able to deal with difficult emotions and problems in their lives.
 I am fully insured and continue to develop my skills through professional development as a member of BACP and therefore keep up to date with current thinking and practices in mental health.
 I am experienced in working with traumatic events which can stimulate difficult responses.
 I use Paul Gilbert’s and Deborah Lee’s Compassionate Mind theories.
 I have a great interest into how the sympathetic and parasympathetic nervous system can be activated by life events and incorporate this learning into my work.
 This can enable clients to more understand and therefore manage stress and anxiety for example